Call for Abstract

 Solid organ and hematopoietic stem cell transplant recipients are uniquely predisposed to develop clinical illness, often with increased severity, due to a variety of common and opportunistic viruses.
 Patients may acquire viral infections from the donor (donor-derived infections), from reactivation of endogenous latent virus, or from the community.
 Herpes viruses, most notably cytomegalovirus and Epstein Barr virus, are the most common among opportunistic viral pathogens that cause infection after solid organ and hematopoietic stem cell transplantation.
 The polyoma BK virus causes opportunistic clinical syndromes predominantly in kidney and allogeneic hematopoietic stem cell transplant recipients.
 Hematopoietic stem cell transplantation is the treatment of choice for many hematologic malignancies and genetic diseases.
 However, viral infections continue to account for substantial post-transplant morbidity and mortality.
 While antiviral drugs are available against some viruses, they are associated with significant side effects and are frequently ineffective.

 Viral immunology is simply the study of immune responses to viruses.
 A prolonged tissue-damaging effect resulting from an immune reaction against viruses is considered immunopathology.
 Such situations most commonly involve persistent viruses, which are themselves often mildly cytodestructive in the absence of an immune reaction.
-Chronic tissue damage initiated by viruses can also result in development of an autoreactive and an occasionally oncogenic response
+Chronic tissue damage initiated by viruses can also result in development of an autoreactive and an occasionally oncogenic response.

 Immunization is the process whereby a person is made immune or resistant to an infectious disease, typically by the administration of a vaccine.
 Vaccines stimulate the body’s own immune system to protect the person against subsequent infection or disease.
 In addition to the initial immunization process, it has been found that the effectiveness of immunizations can be improved by periodic repeat injections or "boosters."
 Immunization is a proven tool for controlling and eliminating life-threatening infectious diseases and is estimated to avert between 2 and 3 million deaths each year.
 Immunotherapy, also called biologic therapy, is a type of cancer treatment that boosts the body's natural defenses to fight cancer.
 It uses substances made by the body or in a laboratory to improve or restore immune system function.
 Immunotherapeutic agents use or modify immune mechanisms.
 Use of these agents is rapidly evolving.
 A number of different classes of immunotherapeutic agents have been developed such as Monoclonal antibodies, Fusion proteins, Soluble cytokine receptors, Recombinant cytokines, Small-molecule mimetics, Cellular therapies.